HeyHeyChicken/ChatBot/README.md

 </a>

 **NOVA - ChatBot** is a skill for your [NOVA](//github.com/HeyHeyChicken/NOVA) assistant.<br>
-This skill will allow you to speak with your assistant.
+This skill will allow you to chat with your assistant.

 <br>